The Best of East Greenland by Luxury Ship

 Aboard the Polarfront

-Our home for ten days and nine nights will be the M/V Polarfront.
+Our home for the expedition will be the M/V Polarfront.
 Built-in Norway and chartered by the Norwegian state for most of her life, Polarfront is a regular in the arctic.
 A former weather and research ship for the Norwegian Meteorological Institute, she was completely refitted in 2015 as an expedition ship.
 Although she now flies the French flag, she's still particularly well suited to the ice-covered polar waters of Greenland.
 Polarfront is fully stabilized—unique for this kind of ship—making for smooth sailing and a very comfortable experience.

 Everything about Polarfront is clean, fresh, new, and luxurious.
 The cabins are beautifully appointed, and the French cuisine is delicious.
 There are numerous deck areas from which to photograph, as well as two zodiacs.
 Accommodations on Polarfront consist of six double cabins ranging in size from 18 to 25 square meters, with en-suite bathrooms.